 Born in 1967 in Kiel, Germany, Abts studied at Hochschule der Künste, in Berlin, from 1988 to 1995.
 Since 1995, the artist has lived and worked in London.
 The artist has been represented by David Zwirner since 2005, and had her debut exhibition at the gallery in New York in 2008.
 In 2014, Abts presented a new body of work at David Zwirner in New York.
 It coincided with Tomma Abts: Mainly Drawings, the inaugural exhibition at the new Aspen Art Museum in Colorado, which surveyed the artist's extensive drawing practice, showcasing over forty works from 1996 to the present.
 The artist’s third solo presentation with the gallery and her first exhibition in New York since 2014 is on view through December 14, 2019.

-Abts was the 2006 recipient of the prestigious Turner Prize, organized by Tate Gallery, London.
-Her work has been included in major international exhibitions such as the Berlin Biennial (2006); Carnegie International, Pittsburgh, Pennsylvania (2004); Istanbul Biennial (2001); amongst others.
+Abts’s work has also been included in major international exhibitions such as the Berlin Biennale (2006); Carnegie International, Pittsburgh, Pennsylvania (2004); and Istanbul Biennial (2001), among others.

-Her work is represented in public collections internationally, including The Art Institute of Chicago; Carnegie Museum of Art, Pittsburgh, Pennsylvania; Hammer Museum, Los Angeles; Los Angeles County Museum of Art; The Museum of Modern Art, New York; San Francisco Museum of Modern Art; Staatsgalerie Stuttgart; Tate Gallery, London; and the Walker Art Center, Minneapolis, Minnesota.
-She lives and works in London.
+Abts was the 2006 recipient of the prestigious Turner Prize, awarded by Tate Gallery, London.
+Her work is represented in public collections internationally, including The Art Institute of Chicago; Baltimore Museum of Art; Carnegie Museum of Art, Pittsburgh; Hammer Museum, Los Angeles; Los Angeles County Museum of Art; The Museum of Modern Art, New York; San Francisco Museum of Modern Art; Staatsgalerie Stuttgart; Tate Britain, London; and the Walker Art Center, Minneapolis, Minnesota.

 1 Tomma Abts and Vincent Fecteau, “Some Similarities.”
 Parkett 84 (December 2008), p.
 35.